OUR LEH CAMP

 Breakfast is from 7:30-10 am.
 Lunch is served at 1.30 pm and dinner at 8:00 pm.
 We have fixed meal times for lunch and dinner but please ask the kitchen if you require a different time.
 We do NOT serve dinner after 9:00.

 We do not sell alcoholic drinks.
 However, we can help you to arrange a taxi to pick them up from Leh.
 You are recommended to restrain from drinking in your first couple of days, whilst you are acclimatising.

 Can we have a campfire?

-How far from the Leh airport is the camp?
+How far from Leh airport is the camp?

-The camp is 8km from the airport (and from Leh) and this taxi journey will cost between 800 and 1,200 rupees according to 2021 taxi rates.
+The camp is 8km from the airport and this taxi journey will cost around 800 INR according to 2019 rates.
 Please contact us in advance if you would like an airport pick up and we will send a driver with a sign for your arrival.